partlygloudy/personal-website/blog/posts/18-predictions-6.md

 The details of this question are somewhat complicated and hard to summarize concisely, but roughly speaking:

-- there are 4 state-level special elections  scheduled for the next month (these are elections to replace a candidate who has resigned, died, or otherwise vacated their seat before their term ended)
+- There are 4 state-level special elections scheduled for the next month - these are elections to replace a candidate who has resigned, died, or otherwise vacated their seat before their term ended
 - For each of these elections, find Biden’s margin of victory in the relevant district during the 2020 presidential election
 - Take the margin of victory (or defeat) for the democratic candidate in each of these 4 elections
 - Subtract Biden’s 2020 margin of victory
 - Take the average of this number across the 4 special elections

-The question details link to a [spreadsheet](https://docs.google.com/spreadsheets/d/11ZlsgliiaOa92s9PkoSW244QbfxWZbw8cIW4TF_TTKU/edit#gid=2073652358) that some [election analyst on Twitter](https://twitter.com/ECaliberSeven) has been maintaining, which tracks this data for all special elections so far in 2023 (there have been 27 so far).
+The question details link to a [spreadsheet](https://docs.google.com/spreadsheets/d/11ZlsgliiaOa92s9PkoSW244QbfxWZbw8cIW4TF_TTKU/edit#gid=2073652358) that an [election analyst on Twitter](https://twitter.com/ECaliberSeven) has been maintaining, which tracks this data for all special elections so far in 2023 (there have been 27 so far).

 This data gives us a hint as to how the electoral environment today compares to the environment the day of the 2020 presidential election.
 Recent special election results are one of the better indicators to use when trying to predict the results of upcoming elections.
-Since the overturning of Roe vs. Wade, democrats have been performing very strongly in special elections relative to Biden’s 2020 margins.
+Since the overturning of *Roe vs. Wade*, Democrats have been performing very strongly in special elections relative to Biden’s 2020 margins.

 To make a prediction for this question, I used the following approach:

 - assume that the 4 upcoming special elections are drawn from roughly the same distribution as the previous 27 elections in the dataset
 - run 1000 “simulations” of those 4 elections by randomly selecting 4 results from the dataset and computing the average
 - these 1000 trials give us a new distribution which should roughly model the question at hand
-- Find the 25, 50, and 75 %-iles of the new distribution (which should be approximately normal) and use this to specify the distribution for the question.
+- Find the 25, 50, and 75 %-iles of the new distribution and use them to specify the distribution for the question.

 <figure >
     <img src="/static/img/posts/18-special-elections-dist-base.svg"